FabioChiodini/blog.kiodo.it/exampleSite/content/post/VMworld2018.md

 But still i wanted to capture e few of the sessions that I plan to attend (and I encourage You to meet me there!!), obviously they are all around DevOps, Kubernetes and Cloud Native Apps :P

+## VMworld Sessions for Sunday

+**What's New with PKS and Emerging Use Cases**

+You should join this session just for Cornelia : she is amazing (and passionate about PKS!!)
+And as a bonus you'll get the latest on how with Vmware and pivotal you can make Kubernetes easy to consume

 ## VMworld Sessions for Monday

 **Deploy Enterprise-Grade Kubernetes: Real-World Stories From PKS Customers**